dspearson/azjure/README.md

 2. Cipher-Block Chaining (CBC)
 3. Propagating Cipher-Block Chaining (PCBC)

-### Stream Modes
+### Stream Modes with Block Ciphers
 1. Cipher Feedback (CFB)
 2. Output Feedback (OFB)
 3. Counter (CTR)

 ## Supported Padding
-Some cipher modes require that the input be padded with bytes until a multiple of the cipher's blocksize.
+Some cipher modes (ECB, CBC, PCBC) require that the input be padded with bytes until a multiple of the cipher's blocksize.
 The following padding methods are supported.

 See [Padding](http://en.wikipedia.org/wiki/Padding_%28cryptography%29) for descriptions